 Embedded leases can be difficult to identify, but the new FASB lease accounting guidelines are making it essential to look.
-Most embedded leases are contained in contracts that involve the use of a certain asset and where the user controls that asset.
-What companies don’t realize is that these leases are contained in service contracts and aren’t identified simply with the term “lease.”
+Most embedded leases are contained in contracts for services that involve the use of a related asset, which is controlled by the customer.
+Many companies are surprised to find that leased assets are “embedded” in other agreements that are often not labeled as a “lease”.

 How to identify embedded leases?